 If you're worried about your data usage, you can find out exactly how much you are using.
 You'll get a breakdown of total number of sent and received messages, as well as data sent and received.

-iOS & Android: Settings > Account > Data Usage > Network Usage.
+iOS & Android: Settings > Storage and Data > Network Usage.

 Use WhatsApp on the web and desktop

 WhatsApp isn't limited to your mobile phone.
 There's a web app that syncs everything from your phone and there's a desktop app too.
-Go to https://web.whatsapp.com/ or download the desktop app from download it from whatsapp.com/download/
+Go to https://web.whatsapp.com/ or download the desktop app from whatsapp.com/download/

 You'll then need to open WhatsApp on your phone > Settings > WhatsApp Web/Desktop > Scan the QR code on the browser or Desktop app > Follow the instructions.

 Both the web and desktop app will serve up chats and alerts on your computer, allowing you to reply quickly and easily.
-Your phone will need to be connected for it to work though so if you lose your connection, the web app will stop syncing until you get your phone connection back.
 Read more about how it works in our separate feature.

 Change the wallpaper on your WhatsApp chat screen